 Deadlines, project changes, unforeseen obstacles, critical outages are only a few of the stressful issues that can arise in the IT world.
 We face these circumstances often and can feel a great deal of pressure to get them taken care of.

 Working under pressure involves dealing with circumstances that can be constrained by time, resources, the difficultly of the task, all of these and more.
-It involves the stress that comes from dealing with a matter that must be taken care of in a timely manner.
+It involves the stress that comes from dealing with a matter that must be taken care of on time.
 This pressure can lead to physical or mental distress.

 The first step in learning how to work under pressure is to maintain control.
 For some pressure brings up emotions that can cloud decision-making and inhibit your ability to deal with a problem.
-If you are unable to set your emotions aside take those emotions and turn them into the energy needed to deal with the situation.
+If you cannot set your emotions aside take those emotions and turn them into the energy needed to deal with the situation.

 Evaluate The Issue